HungPhamNoob/traffic-risk-assessment/README.md

   -> MLflow Model Registry
   -> FastAPI analytics and prediction APIs
 ```

-## Why Only US Accidents

-After comparing `US`, `UK`, and `TomTom` candidates, the project keeps only the US Accidents dataset in the production path.

-- `US + UK` under one shared model would require aggressive schema mapping and discard too much information.
-- `TomTom` is an incident feed, not a severity-labeled accident dataset, so it does not match the feature space used for supervised training.
-- The capstone value is stronger in a complete, defendable end-to-end pipeline than in a multi-dataset merge with weak consistency.

 ## Dataset Strategy

 The pipeline uses a strict temporal split to avoid leakage: